djeada/Databases-Notes/notes/06_distributed_databases/04_partitioning_vs_sharding.md

 +-------------------------+-------------------------+-------------------------+
 ```

-After partitioning, the table is divided into separate partitions within the same database.
-This allows for improved performance and easier management.
+Each partition contains a subset of the data based on specific criteria, such as ranges or categories, and remains part of the same database.

-Purpose:
+#### Goals of Partitioning

-1. Enhance query performance by accessing only relevant partitions.
+1. **Improved Query Performance**: Queries targeting a specific subset of data are faster, as they only access relevant partitions.
-2. Streamline data management tasks such as backup and archiving.
+2. **Streamlined Maintenance**: Tasks such as backups, archiving, or indexing can be performed on individual partitions, reducing operational overhead.

-Types of Partitioning:
+#### Types of Partitioning

-1. Range partitioning
+1. **Range Partitioning**: Data is divided based on a value range (e.g., dates or numeric ranges).
-2. List partitioning
+2. **List Partitioning**: Data is grouped based on discrete values (e.g., region codes or categories).
-3. Hash partitioning
+3. **Hash Partitioning**: A hash function determines the partition for each record.
-4. Key partitioning
+4. **Key Partitioning**: Similar to hash partitioning but based on primary key values.
-5. Composite partitioning
+5. **Composite Partitioning**: Combines multiple partitioning methods, such as range and hash, for complex datasets.

-## Sharding
+### Sharding

-A technique to split large datasets into smaller, more manageable pieces called shards, distributed across multiple nodes or clusters.
+Sharding is a strategy for distributing a large dataset across multiple database systems, referred to as shards.
+Each shard operates as an independent database and contains a portion of the total data.

-Before Sharding:
+Consider a single database instance holding all data:

 ```
 +------------------------------------------------+